 However, with these advances come new standards that must be established, including standardization of criteria for the selection of umbilical cord blood units for stem cell-based therapies, outcome measures, and long-term follow-up.

 History of Cord Blood versus Bone Marrow and Peripheral Blood in HSCT

 The first successful use of bone marrow for HSCT was performed in 1956 by Georges Mathé, a French oncologist, on five Yugoslavian nuclear workers whose marrow had been damaged by irradiation following the accident at the Vinca Nuclear Institute, but all of these transplants were rejected.
 Mathé later pioneered the use of bone marrow transplants in the treatment of leukemia.

 It was not until 1986 when peripheral blood stem cell transplantation (PBSCT) was introduced as a clinical modality, although it has since replaced bone marrow transplant as the most common transplantation procedure performed in medicine.

-Two year later in 1988, the first successful use of cord blood for HSCT was performed in Paris, France to regenerate blood and immune system cells in a six-year-old boy suffering from the blood disorder “Fanconi’s Anemia.”
+Two years later in 1988, the first successful use of cord blood for HSCT was performed in Paris, France, to regenerate blood and immune system cells in a six-year-old boy suffering from the blood disorder “Fanconi’s Anemia.”
 It is an interesting coincidence that the French contributed both bone marrow transplant and cord blood transplant to the medical community.

 Ilic, D., Miere, C. and Lazic, E. (2012).
 Umbilical cord blood stem cells: clinical trials in non-hematological disorders.
 British Medical Bulletin, 102(1), pp.43-57.